Fipper-io/fipper-swift-sdk/README.md

 ## Example

-A code snippet that describes how to obrain data from Fipper.io:
+A code snippet that describes how to obtain data from Fipper.io:
 ```swift
 import fipper_swift_sdk